pwFoo/unflex/README.md

 > omitted.
 (https://developer.mozilla.org/en-US/docs/Web/CSS/flex)

-To give a column a specific width, e.g. 33% of the viewport, you need to reset `flex-grow` back to 0, and then either:
+To give a column a specific width, e.g. 33% of the parent container, you need to reset `flex-grow` back to 0, and then either:

 *	Set `flex-basis` to the width you want,
 *	or set `flex-basis` to `auto` and then add a `width` property.